 OSHA recently released information to help hospitals safeguard their employees while caring for patients injured in incidents involving chemical, biological, or radiological materials.

-The document, entitled OSHA Best Practices for Hospital-Based First Receivers of Victims from Mass Casualty Incidents Involving the Release of Hazardous Substances, offers useful information to assist hospitals in creating emergency plans based on worst-case scenarios.
 It focuses on suggestions for appropriate training and suitable personal protective equipment for healthcare employees who may be exposed to hazardous substances wile treating victims of mass casualties.
 The document includes appendices with practical examples of decontamination procedures and medical monitoring for first receivers who respond to a mass casualty incident.